 Then you can enter as many information as you want in the respective fields.
 You can even choose one or multiple person(s) from your contacts to be your emergency contact(s).
 In an emergency, they can be called from your iPhone without unlocking it.

-2. Enable access to Health data in emergencies
+Access to Health data in emergencies

 In order to make your Medical ID accessible for first aiders, you have to enable the access to your medical data when it’s locked.
 So make sure that the slide button for “Show when locked” is green.
 In case of emergency, everyone can access it from the Lock Screen by tapping Emergency at the bottom left and then Medical ID.